GenEditID/GenEditID.github.io/testing.md

 - View the output of the analysis in the output result file `GenEditID/PROJECTS/GEPID/amplicount.csv`

 - Generate and visualise plots in the GenEditID WebApp [http://localhost:8080](http://localhost:8080).
 Click on the 'GEPID' of the project in the table of projects on the home page and navigate to the Reads, Variants and Scores tabs.
+After loading the spreadsheet, you need to return to the home page and click on the 'GEPID' of the project to generate the plots.
 Plot and results files are generated and stored in the project folder for convenience:
   - Read coverage: `GenEditID/PROJECTS/GEPID/geneditid_plots/coverage.html`
   - Variants impact frequency: `GenEditID/PROJECTS/GEPID/geneditid_plots/impacts.html`
   - Scores on plate: `GenEditID/PROJECTS/GEPID/geneditid_plots/koscores.html`